The motion graph

 - Preferably, Minut should not be placed higher than 3 m above the floor.
-The recommended hight is 2.4m (7.9ft).
+The recommended height is 2.4m (7.9ft).

-- Minut needs to be mounted the suggested way to get most out of motion detection.
+- Minut needs to be mounted in the suggested way to get most out of motion detection.

 How to test the motion detection